-There are many different ways to help reduce risks around your farm, but the easiest is to check a variety of items while walking around and completing daily chores.
+There are many different ways to help reduce hazards, while managing risk on the farm, but the easiest is to check a variety of items while walking around and completing daily chores.
 Another option is to have a trained professional visit your farm to help provide advice and recommendations.
 Trillium Mutual has a team of trained risk inspectors that work with our broker partners, like McFarlan Rowlands, to help protect your livelihood, your family, and your assets.
 If you’d like to meet with a risk inspector, please speak to your Broker!
 Please use the list below as a guide and starting point in making your personalized risk management plan.

 On a daily basis you should: